The Many Disney World

 The Disney monorail zips through the air between Epcot and Magic Kingdom, and around the Magic Kingdom Resorts: Contemporary, Polynesian, and Grand Floridian.
 The monorail is favorite of everyone.
 It replaces bus rides for these resorts to Magic Kingdom.
 Even though a few of the cars smell like they transport livestock part of the time, it is a fun and quick ride.
 And always remember, “¡Por favor manténgase alejado de las puertas!”

-Disney Skyliner (coming soon)
+Disney Skyliner (now open!)

 Of the many Disney World transportation options, the Friendships are my favorite.
 The Friendships sail between the Epcot International Gateway and Hollywood Studios with stops at the Yacht and Beach Club, Boardwalk, Swan and Dolphin Resorts.
 From these resorts, you can either walk or ride the Friendships to Epcot and Hollywood Studios.
 The Friendships are a pleasant, scenic ride.
 You get an up close look at each of the resorts as you coast along Crescent Lake.
 They are also the easiest way to get between Epcot and Hollywood Studios.